 What is LaTeX?

 LaTeX is a system for high-quality technical typesetting.
-Most mathematicians and many other scientists use LaTeX to typeset papers, exams, books, and more.
+Most mathematicians and many other people use LaTeX to typeset papers, exams, books, and more.
 The LaTeX Project Home Page has additional information.

 Using LaTeX online